AnaMel/reactExercise2/README.md

 1. `git clone` this repository
 2. `npm install`
-3. run `gulp` to strat the project
+3. run `gulp` to start the project
 3. enjoy!